Robotic surgery hospital Adyar

 Benefits of Mechanical Thrombectomy

-• Faster neurological recovery
+• Faster neurological improvement

-• Reduced risk of complications and brain damage
+• Reduced extent of brain damage

 Risks and Limitations